 Using ADB is a little different.
 To do this, you will need to find your Android SDK installation folder and navigate to the platform-tools directory.
 On Windows, hold shift and right click anywhere in the folder to open a command line.
 On Mac, just open Terminal from Launchpad (usually found in the Other folder).

 Now you can use a number of commands.
 For example, if you type “adb devices,” you will get a list of the Android devices that are plugged in, along with their Device IDs.
 Type “adb install [options] package-name” and you can remotely install an APK.
 You can find a list of the ADB commands here.

 Looking for a specific Android development tutorial?
 You can find a whole subdirectory within the SDK folder called “Docs” and this will give you access to some useful information.
 For the most part though, you’re best off visiting developer.android.com instead.

 There was a time when the Android SDK would also come packaged with a selection of useful sample projects.
 Today this is no longer the case, but you can find them instead by opening Android Studio and navigating to File — New — Import Sample.

 Using the SDK independently

-The NDK is the ‘Native Development Kit’ which allows you to build apps using native languages like C and C++.
-This gives you access to certain libraries and can help to squeeze a little more performance out of a device – making it useful for game development among other things.
+The NDK (Native Development Kit) allows you to build apps using native languages like C and C++.
+This gives you access to certain libraries and can help to squeeze a little more performance out of a device – making it useful for game development, among other things.
 The NDK can be downloaded through the SDK Manager and you can learn more about it here.

 As mentioned, if it is just the SDK you are interested in, then you can download this on its own by visiting the downloads page and then choosing to include the sdkmanager.
 This will allow you to update the SDK through the command line.
 There are also ways to access the AVD Manager without Android Studio.
 But for the vast majority of users, it makes a lot more sense to install the full suite and enjoy the graphical interface and other conveniences – even if you intend on using a different IDE for development.